NeueDarshan/simple_ConTeXt/README.md

 ## Installation/Setup

 Install via [package control][package-control], under the name `simple_ConTeXt`.
+(Alternatively, `git clone` the repository into your Sublime Text packages directory.)
 Afterwards, there are some optional things to set up.

 ### Builder